hattifnatt4r/notes_aws-nginx-gunicorn-flask/README.md

 Test https://eazyprojectapp.com.
 Redirect from HTTP to HTTPS may need to be configured separately.

 ## TBD
-Missint Upstart script for Gunicorn.
+Missing: Upstart script for Gunicorn.

 ## Other commands